-Being a responsible pet owner involves the following:
+Being a responsible pet owner is important.

 Keeping your cat safe at night